usnistgov/fipy/documentation/glossary.rst

    SciPy
-      The :mod:`scipy` package provides a wide range of scientific and mathematical operations. :term:`FiPy` can use :mod:`scipy.weave`
+      The :mod:`scipy` package provides a wide range of scientific and mathematical operations. :term:`FiPy` can use
-      for enhanced performance with C language inlining and :term:`Scipy`'s solver suite for linear solutions.
+      :term:`Scipy`'s solver suite for linear solutions.
 See http://www.scipy.org/.
       and :ref:`SCIPY`.